DSpace/RestContract/item-requests.md

 Item properties:

   * token: opaque string which uniquely identifies this request.
+READ-ONLY
   * allfiles: true if the request is for all bitstreams of the item.
   * requestEmail: email address of the person requesting the files.
   * requestName: Human-readable name of the person requesting the files.
   * requestMessage: arbitrary message provided by the person requesting the files.
   * requestDate: date that the request was recorded.
+READ-ONLY.
   * acceptRequest: true if the request has been granted.
   * decisionDate: date that the request was granted or denied.
+READ-ONLY.
   * expires: date on which the request is considered expired.
   * itemId: UUID of the requested Item.
   * bitstreamId: UUID of the requested bitstream.